God wants your heart.

-Nor can you judge someone by a couple of incidents that occurred 18 years ago.
+Nor should you judge a person by a couple of incidents that occurred 18 years ago.

-And it's also unlikely for the son of such people to turn out decently.
+And it's also unlikely the son of such people would turn out decently.

 (Not to mention, such people likely treat their daughters-in-law like garbage.)

-The fact that the incidents occurred 18 years ago and did not directly involve the boy (who was only around 2 at the time) threw a wrench into things.
+After all, the incidents occurred 18 years ago and did not directly involve the boy (who was only around 2 at the time).

-I also couldn't speak with my husband because he knew this family, making it non-toelet lashon hara.
-(Not to mention, my husband didn't share the same opinion of them as I did due to the man having helped my husband get a good job at one point, for which my husband was very grateful and appreciative.)
+I also couldn't speak with my husband because he knew this family, making it non-to'elet lashon hara.
+(Not to mention, my husband didn't share the same opinion of them due to the man having helped my husband get a good job at one point & the family's royal treatment of my husband when he ate by them as a yeshivah bachur, all for which my husband felt very grateful and appreciative.)

 I was thrilled, of course.